ayvi-0001/discord-notion-timetracking-bot/README.md

 <img src="doc/options_table.png" >

-These can be added either through Notion UI, or in Discord with `/options add` and `options/delete`.
+These can be added either through Notion UI, or in Discord with `/options add` and `/options delete`.

 This column gets queried when using the `/start timer` command in Discord to autocomplete the available options.